The Monthly Time Audit: The 60-Minute Ritual That Reclaims 8–12 Hours of Founder Capacity Every Week

 The Executive Summary

-• Who this is for: Course creators, coaches, and service founders at $50K–$80K/month who feel permanently “at capacity,” watch weeks disappear to email, meetings, and admin, and have no systematic way to see where their time actually goes.
+Who this is for: Course creators, coaches, and service founders at $50K–$80K/month who feel “at capacity,” lose weeks to email and meetings, and can’t see where their time actually goes.

-• What you’ll learn: How to run the Monthly Time Audit (60-Minute Ritual), track seven categories (Strategic, Execution, Communication, Meetings, Admin, Marketing, Learning), calculate variance, investigate root causes, and assign one high-ROI fix per leak.
+What you’ll learn: How to run the Monthly Time Audit (60-Minute Ritual), track Strategic, Execution, Communication, Meetings, Admin, Marketing, Learning, calculate variance, and assign exactly one high-ROI fix per leak.

-• What changes if you apply it: Instead of losing 400–600+ hours to invisible time leaks and watching strategic work collapse from 20 to 6–10 hours weekly, you catch leaks within 1.6–2 months, recover 8–12 hours weekly (up to 728 hours yearly), and redirect that capacity into focused growth that lifts revenue from $64K–$71K to $79K–$84K.
+What changes if you apply it: Instead of losing 400–600+ hours and watching strategic time collapse from 20 to 6–10 hours weekly, you catch leaks within 1.6–2 months, recover 8–12 hours weekly (up to 728 hours yearly), and redirect that capacity into focused growth.

 Written by Nour Boustani for $50K–$80K/month founders who want to reclaim 8–12 hours of weekly capacity without sacrificing revenue or waiting for 60-hour weeks to force a reset.

-The 728-Hour Cost of Not Running This Monthly
+The 728-Hour Cost of Skipping Monthly Time Audits

 Week-over-week: